Gilwyad/mailnesia.com/markdown-pages/domains.markdown

    too long
  - They probably will not be renewed after a year, but new domains will be activated
+ - If you have an idea for a domain name please
+   [send me](/contact.html) the name so I can buy it

 So the rule of thumb is, if you plan to use an email for years, use
 @mailnesia.com, if you just need a quick address then forget about it,